 Messages from Dr. Michael Chiang, NEI Director

-The ability of NEI to remain at the forefront of vision research and to ensure that scientific discoveries truly benefit all depends on a workforce with diverse skill sets, viewpoints, and backgrounds.
-NEI is committed to breaking down the barriers that prevent the full breadth of talent from contributing to the biomedical research enterprise.
+NEI’s ability to remain at the forefront of vision research and to ensure that scientific discoveries truly benefit all depends on a workforce with diverse skill sets, viewpoints, and backgrounds.
+NEI is committed to breaking down the barriers that prevent the full breadth of talent from contributing to the biomedical research enterprise. @NEIDirector

 May 26, 2021